kimyoungwon/portfolio/_pages/about.md

 1. Extends structural equation modeling using insights from machine/deep learning methods

 1. Examines international students’ professional development and well-being and their racism and discrimination experiences

+1. Investigates how to measure item process data with network analysis methods